copyleftdev/v-simmy/readme.md

-### Load Test Trategy from within the sim
+### Load Test Strategy from within the sim
 In this case the load testing would have to be conducted from the simulator outward.
 * Generate a load of users each sim would need to connect to a given real endpoint, database, etc.
 * there is a stubbed out class in libs named PerfUtils , it would have several  functions designed to capture the performance
-* of the above resource types.
+* of the above resource types a the sim was running.

 ### Load Test Strategy from outside the sim
-Taditionally load tests are conducted on  abody of systems [web-server, endpoint , db].
+Traditionally load tests are conducted on  a body of systems [web servers, endpoint , db].
 * a baseline would need to be established from production average load.
 * a test plan for [Stress, Spike, Endurance, Scalability, and Volume] would need to be developed.